-For most of us, after a small time shift, our bodies naturally adjust our internal clocks by 15 or 30 minutes per day.
+For most of us, after a small time shift our bodies will naturally adjust our internal clocks by 15 or 30 minutes per day.
 This means that we’ll be back on track in just a few days.
-But to help this process along, keeping usual daytime routines of wake-up times, mealtimes and exercise is all that is needed.
+But to help this process along, continue your usual daytime routines including wake-up times, mealtimes, and exercise and you will be fine.

 Another way to sync your body to the new time a little bit faster is to log some time exercising in the morning.
 This will expose your body to light as well as increase your internal core temperature which will help wake your body up.
 And if possible, avoid taking naps immediately after the time shift so that you are tired and ready to sleep when bedtime comes around.

 Health Management Tools and 24/7 Direct Access to a Personal Physician.
 Learn more about Concierge Health and meet our team.